sasank-nukala/sasank/README.md

 ## 🛠️ Projects

-### 🎾 ServeSight – AI-Powered Tennis Match Analysis
+### 🎾 ServeSight – AI Powered Tennis Match Analysis
 - Utilized AI to classify player poses and analyze match footage for performance insights.
 - Built a modular OpenCV pipeline for tennis ball detection, trajectory estimation, and bounce classification with Kalman filtering.
 - Engineered a dataset-agnostic CLI workflow with configurable parameters for reproducible, automation-free execution.